Greece Moments Greece Moments

 *Advertisement

-On a hill lies the old Ruins of Kardamili, the former town centre (Paleochora).
+On a hill lie the old ruins of Kardamili, the former town centre (Paleochora).
 You can still see the church of Agios Spyridon from Byzantine times and the Mourtzinos Tower, which offers a foretaste of the Inner Mani.
-Between the old walls, the rustic Kafeneion Old Kardamyli invites you to stop for a bite to eat.
+Among the old walls, the rustic Kafeneion Old Kardamyli invites you to stop for a bite to eat.

 kardamili altstadt peloponnes